tc09-brcm-social/smCurl/FedCertificates/ext/README.md

+* env.shlib -- see env.shlib for detail Environment Variables
 * wrapx5c.sh X5CCert -- wrap the Certificate that is commonly seen as x5c
 	* with proper PEM BEGIN and END.
 This output is commonly redirected to a file
 * for save, rename, copy.